gardenzilla/scanner_bridge/README.md

 ```

 and it can handle "error" as an input, that will signal an error event to the scanner: red led flash and error voice.

+Scanner_bridge has a state machine pattern, and each individual part is communicating each other via internal channels.
+The main loop manages all the "subprocesses" sending Action enum messages via channels.